 This happens more frequently than you’d think.
 Our first cats, Cricket and Kilah, used to start fighting whenever we took in a foster or lodger cat.
 Each seemed to blame the other for the interloper’s presence.

 Even cats who don’t have enclosures can get worked up when they see strange animals outside their homes.
-I once did a Reiki session with Morgan, an extremely shy cat who had inexplicably begun spraying the windows and front door.
+I was once introduced to an extremely shy cat named Morgan, who had inexplicably begun spraying the windows and front door.

 Morgan had his reasons.
 He could see all sorts of wildlife — and possibly other cats — wandering around through the door’s long glass panel and the windows.
 It had left him feeling vulnerable and exposed, much as Luke & Co. did in the new enclosure when the tomcat showed up.